oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

   - `docker run -d -p 9411:9411 --name zipkin --rm openzipkin/zipkin:2.22.0`

-## Step 1: Jib - Docker image build tool
+## Task 1: Jib - Docker image build tool

 We will be using **jib** to build the docker images.
 The Maven pom.xml file contains the details of the jib tooling and it's settings.